 Nansemond Tribal Origin

 The Nansemond tribe is an Algonquian speaking tribe of the Powhatan Confederacy from the tidewater Virginia area that is today the modern city of Suffolk.
 As coastal people they were impacted very early on by European colonization.
-Here is a map of sub-tribes of the Powhatan Confederacy:
+Here is a helpful map of the sub-tribes of the Powhatan Confederacy:

 - Edward Bass b.
 19 Oct 1672